 How To Prepare

-Before a pelvic exam:
+Before the exam:

-At the beginning of your visit, tell your health
+At the start of your visit, tell your doctor or nurse:

 - If you are or might be pregnant.